NebulaTris/pdsa-iitm/README.md

 The notes for each week can be found in the notes folder, organized by week number.
 The notes are provided in Jupyter notebook format for ease of use.

 # GRPA Solutions
-The solutions to all the GRPAs can be found in the grpas folder, organized by week number.
-The solutions are provided in Python format.
+The solutions to all the GRPAs can be found in the GRPA folder, organized by week number.

 # Live Coding Solutions
 The solutions to the live coding sessions can be found in the live_coding_solutions folder, organized by week number.
-The solutions are provided in Python format.

 # How to Use this Repository
 - Clone the repository to your local machine using the command: